Mikasa Ackerman: Critical response

-The characterization of Mikasa was praised by Anime News Network for standing out as skilled heroine and mentioned that her emotional moments involve her devotion towards Eren.
-Furthermore, the writer believes the spin-offs show how different Mikasa's personality would had she met Eren on different situations which makes her original persona more appealing.
+The characterisation of Mikasa was praised by Anime News Network for standing out as a skilled heroine and mentioned that her emotional moments involve her devotion towards Eren.
+Furthermore, the writer believes the spin-offs show how different Mikasa's personality would be had she met Eren on different situations which makes her original persona more appealing.
 Blu-ray.com saw that the origins of Mikasa and Eren is especially violent, most notably when the protagonists become soldiers.
-Her characterization in the episode "Warrior" was acclaimed by Manga.Tokyo for how violent against the traitors from the groups.
+Her characterisation in the episode "Warrior" was acclaimed by Manga.Tokyo for how violent against the traitors from the groups.

-THEM Anime Reviews found Mikasa more appealing than Eren due to her calmer personality and notable skills which stand out so much in the story that she finds the series to be feminist and laments how little screentime Mikasa has in favor of the protagonist.
+THEM Anime Reviews found Mikasa more appealing than Eren due to her calmer personality and notable skills, which stand out so much in the story that the author finds the series to be feminist and laments how little screentime Mikasa has in favor of the protagonist.
 Elliot Gray of Japanator found Mikasa and Armin more appealing than Eren.
 Similarly, Anna Neatrour from Manga Bookshelf found her as a nice contrast to Eren's rude persona.
 Mikasa's love confession towards Eren was acclaimed by both IGN and Anime News Network due to the portrayal of both actors and how the directing turns a tragic scene into a comforting one.